-Sometimes a passenger may need to sue the driver of the vehicle that they were riding in in order to achieve full compensation for the injuries sustained.
+Sometimes a passenger may need to sue the driver of the vehicle that they were riding in, in order to achieve full compensation for the injuries sustained.
 Sometimes this is a related family member or close friend, and an injured passenger may be reluctant to pursue such a claim because they worry that their family member or friend would have to bare high out-of-pocket expenses as a result.
-Typically, a passenger shouldn’t worry as the family member or friend’s insurance policy will pay for the ICBC injury claim.
-However, if the family member or friend were driving an uninsured vehicle or if they voided their insurance coverage, then it is true that ICBC may pursue them personally for the value of the passenger injury claim.
+Typically, a passenger shouldn’t worry, as the family member or friend’s insurance policy will pay for the ICBC injury claim.
+However, if the family member or friend was driving an uninsured vehicle or if he/she voided his/her insurance coverage, then it is true that ICBC may pursue that person personally for the value of the passenger injury claim.

 It is also important to note, that passengers are often called upon as witnesses in accident investigations.
 Passengers should be careful to be truthful in their statements to ICBC and others, as failing to do so may impact their own credibility and injury claims.